jkmrto/website/content/posts/api-rest-with-cowboy.md

 weight: 10
 ---

-# Api Rest with Cowboy

-At Elixir world the well know framework **Phoenix** is the main tool to develop the client side interface in any project.
+At [Elixir](https://elixir-lang.org/) world the well know framework **Phoenix** is the main tool to develop the client side interface in any project.
 This framework allows us to develop complex real-time web systems simply with a lot of integrated features such as websockets.
 But in the case of just pretending to build a simple api rest a good option is to use the **Cowboy** library, which makes quite more lightweight the final application than using Phoenix.

 In this post I will expose how to build a simple Rest Api Service with **plug_cowboy**.
 This library makes even easier to use the **Cowboy** library, which is native from Erlang.